 - Use all the senses.
 By engaging all of the senses, you are helping your child store new information for new learning.

-Cognitive flexibility, also called flexible thinking, refers to the ability to think about things in different ways.
+Cognitive flexibility, also called flexible thinking, refers to thinking about things in different ways.
 This incorporates some higher-level logic skills.
-A child might use cognitive flexibility in solving a problem or math problems or finding relationships between different concepts.
-This is a really important skill for executive function because it helps children learn every day.
-We might not think about it as “cognitive flexibility” but we do it all day long.
-As we plan out our day, solve simple problems, and shift our attention from one demand to another.
+A child might use cognitive flexibility to solve a problem or math problems or find relationships between different concepts.
+This skill is important for executive function because it helps children learn daily.
+We might not think about it as “cognitive flexibility,” but we do it all day long.
+For example, as we plan our day, solve simple problems, and shift our attention from one demand to another.

-Here are some tips to help support cognitive flexibility in young children:
+Tips to help support cognitive flexibility in young children:

-- Model flexibility.
+1. Model flexibility.
 Routines are really important and good for children to provide predictability and structure, but it is also important for children to be able to “go with the flow.”
 When something happens that is out of the routine, talk your child through it and help them see that you are flexible and it is okay.
-For example, “It is starting to rain, so we can’t go to the park after all, but we can go to the library today and we can try again to go to the park tomorrow.”
+For example, “It is starting to rain, so we can’t go to the park after all, but we can go to the library today, and we can try again to go to the park tomorrow.”

-- Engage in pretend play.
+4. Engage in pretend play.
 Play house or have a tea party, encouraging your child’s imagination and creativity.

 Inhibitory control is simply self-control.
 It is often the most challenging and important part of executive function.
-Inhibitory control is the child’s ability to resist temptations, ignore distractions and not act impulsively.
+Inhibitory control is the child’s ability to resist temptations, ignore distractions, and not act impulsively.
 This skill grows as the child matures.
-This skill helps children listen in class, follow directions and not yell out of turn.
+This skill helps children listen in class, follow directions, and not yell out of turn.
 This is also a very important skill to support new learning.

-Here are some ways you can help support inhibitory control in young children:
+Ways you can help support inhibitory control in young children:

-- Encourage children to stay on task.
+1. Encourage children to stay on task.
 If your child has a short attention span, try to set a timer and encourage them to stick with an activity for longer periods of time each day.
 Try to keep activities novel and engaging.